 As a parent

 As parents, INTPs are devoted and committed to teaching their children.
 They view parenthood as a challenge and another way for them to learn and acquire knowledge.
-INTPs will view their children as independent individuals even from a very young age, with personality traits that need guidance and direction.
+INTPs will view their children as independent individuals even when young, with personality traits that need guidance and direction.

 Since Logicians value intellect and independence, they will often guide their children to pursue education and knowledge, ask questions, think independently, and not settle for mediocre things.
 As the children grow older, INTPs will respect their personal views and opinions even if it can differ from their own.